 In Olympic training, preparation is everything.
-Olympic athletes prepare rigorously to swimming-93177937_thumbbecome champions in their respective events, and the process demands unwavering commitment, discipline and focus.
+Olympic athletes prepare rigorously to become champions in their respective events, and the process demands unwavering commitment, discipline and focus.
 Just as athletes develop their skills and expertise over time, so do leads need to be consistently nurtured.
 You can’t qualify for the Olympics after taking one swimming lesson – nor does it make sense to ask for a prospect’s business the first time you encounter a lead.
 With myriad messages competing for your prospect’s attention, a formal lead nurturing strategy can help to convert new leads into customers by providing the right content at the right time.
 Here are five steps for designing your lead nurturing strategy and creating content that converts.

 1. Identify the appropriate channel and corresponding content.
 Whether you communicate with new leads by email, direct mail, or through a multichannel approach, campaigns should be aligned with the lead’s stage in the buying decision.
 Brian Carroll, Executive Director of MECLABS, MarketingSherpa’s parent company, suggests approaching lead nurturing like a conversation.
 In his words, the goal is to carry the conversation forward, and your content should help you do just that.
 If your lead generation source was your website, for example, an introductory email providing a summary of your value proposition and services would be a good first step.
 At later touches in the lead nurturing process, however, you’ll want to continue building on the conversation by incorporating content that offers a deeper dive, such as video testimonials, case studies, demos, product specifications or webinar invitations.